Actindo-AG/Documentation/DataHub/UserInterface/02e_Settings.md

   Channel description in the displayed language.
 For each active language exists a single *Description* column.

 - ![Add](/Assets/Icons/Plus01.png "[Add]") (Add)
   Click this button to create a channel.
-The *Create Channel* view is displayed.
+The *Create channel* view is displayed.